Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Moduli of objects for k -linear stable oo-categories

 \section{Moduli of objects for \texorpdfstring{$k$}{k}-linear stable \texorpdfstring{\cates}{oo-categories}}

-In this section we will revisit the main construction of \cite{modg} using the language of $\infty$-categories.
-Furthermore, since we will use this construction both with \cates in $\Pr^{L,\omega}$ and with small \cates, we will begin the section with some remarks on stable Morita theory which allows us to pass from one setting to the other.
+In this section, we revisit the construction of the moduli stack of objects in a DG category as described in \cite{modg}, adopting the language of $\infty$-categories.
+Since we shall employ this construction both for \cates in $\Pr^{\mathrm{L},\omega}$ and for small \cates, we begin with some remarks on stable Morita theory, which facilitates the transition between these two settings.